schoolexploitkid/LFA-Source/README.md

 # LFA-Source
+> taken from my PC after logging into my school acc on chrome lmao

-The source code of Lightspeed Filter Agent taken from my school's windows PC
+The source code of the extension Lightspeed Filter Agent!

+Hopefully this can help with developing exploits and finding vulnerabilities :)